 Dissociation – Dissociation and depersonalization, for me, is where the world and myself seem fake and distant.
 Nothing seems real.
 Everything is in a tunnel, of sorts.
 The best definition of how it feels is the definition of depersonalization on the APA Dictionary.
 It is defined as “a state of mind in which the self appears unreal.
 Individuals feel estranged from themselves and usually from the external world, and thoughts and experiences have a distant, dreamlike character.”

 So, there ya go.
-A brief synopsis of the psych disorders I have… I hope this is helpful to some of you, even if it’s only helpful to one person, it was worth it.
+A brief synopsis of the psych disorders I have (or my treatment team is considering)… I hope this is helpful to some of you, even if it’s only helpful to one person, it was worth it.

 All the info I put in here was found on Healthline, unless otherwise cited.